 How Does a Checksum Work?

-The checksum value is transmitted or stored alongside the original data.
-When you download software from a website, you’ll often see something like this:
+The checksum is stored or transmitted alongside the original data.
+When you download software, you'll often see a published value like:

 filename: ubuntu-24.04-desktop-amd64.iso SHA-256: a435d7b86e6e6b6f5e7d8c9d0e1f2a3b4c5d6e7f8a9b0c1d2e3f4a5b6c7d8e9f

-This published checksum acts as the reference point for verification.
+This published value is the reference point for verification.

 - Divide data into equal n-bit segments (commonly 16 bits)